Skip to main content

 Community forums are online spaces where customers and businesses can interact, share information, ask questions, and offer insights and support.

-As frequent users of your product, customers can offer insights, address questions, and troubleshoot issues just as well as—or even better than—your support agents.
-Online communities allow customers to pose and answer questions, taking some of the burden off of your support team.
-Businesses can assign moderators to jump in as needed and ensure conversations are appropriate and accurate.
+As frequent users of your product, customers can offer insights, address questions, and troubleshoot issues just as well as your support agents.
+Online communities allow customers to ask and answer questions, taking some of the burden off your support team.
+Businesses can assign moderators to ensure conversations are appropriate and accurate.

 Chatbots